Foolproof Chewy Homemade Bagels

 Equipment Notes:

-A large sheet pan is so handy — it fits all 12 bagels at once.
-If you don’t have a large one, use two standard sheet pans, and bake 6 on each.
+A large sheet pan is so handy — it allows you to bake all of the bagels at once.
+If you don’t have a large one, you can squish them onto a standard sheet pan or use two standard sheet pans, and bake 5 to 6 on each.

 You’ll need a spider or a slotted spoon to remove the bagels from the boiling water to a sheet pan.

 A food processor or stand mixer will allow you to knead the dough quickly and powerfully.
-I love my 14-cup Cuisinart.
+If you are using a food processor, be sure it is at least 14-cup capacity: I love my Cuisinart.

 Note: Watch your food processor closely!
-If you make the larger amount (12 bagels), it’s a lot of dough for even a large food processor.
-You’ll only run the machine for 90 seconds, but it will work hard during those 90 seconds and may jump around a bit — at any sign of the blade jamming, stop the machine and remove the dough.
+This is a lot of dough for even a large food processor.
+You’ll only run the machine for 60 to 90 seconds, but it will work hard during that time and may jump around a bit — at any sign of the blade jamming, stop the machine and remove the dough.
 Also, after you add the liquids to the food processor, begin the kneading immediately to prevent the liquid from escaping through the center hole.

 If you don’t have a food processor or a stand mixer, knead the dough by hand briefly, using as little additional flour as possible.